-The AMD Radeon VII is a genuine high-end gaming GPU, and the first from the red team since the RX Vega 64 landed with a dull thud on my desk back in the middle of 2017.
-It’s also the very first 7nm consumer card from any GPU manufacturer in the world.
+The 7nm AMD Radeon VII is a genuine high-end gaming GPU, the first from the red team since the RX Vega 64 landed with a dull thud on my desk back in the middle of 2017.
+It’s also the very first consumer card built on the 7nm process from any GPU manufacturer in the world.
 Think Nvidia has the monopoly on new graphical advances?
 Well, AMD still has a few tricks up its sleeve…

-There will definitely be some rather smug faces in AMD HQ right now – not least in the marketing department, where they’ll be rubbing their hands with glee at the multi-faceted name they’ve come up with for the Radeon VII graphics card.
+There will definitely be some rather smug faces in AMD HQ – not least in the marketing department, where they’ll still be rubbing hands with glee at the multi-faceted name they’ve come up with for the Radeon VII graphics card.
 Those Roman numerals aren’t just there to look all classy, y’know.
 While the ‘Radeon 7’ translation does refer to the 7nm excitement surrounding the new GPU’s production lithography, the Radeon VII also represents the second generation of the Vega graphics architecture.
 Hence the VII – version 2, Vega 2, and all that.
 Subtext, eh?
+Wonderful stuff.

 The first 7nm Vega GPUs, launched last year, were designed for the high-end professional market, not gamers.
-The pricey Radeon Instinct range of cards were aimed purely at the serious pro-sumer with very deep pockets and we were never sure whether AMD was ever going to bring the second-gen Vega chips down into the gamer market either… there were strong rumours that it wouldn’t.
+Those pricey Radeon Instinct cards were aimed purely at the serious pro-sumer with very deep pockets and we were never sure whether AMD was ever going to bring the second-gen Vega chips down into the gamer market either… there were strong rumours that it wouldn’t.

 But finally here it is, with AMD’s CEO, Dr. Lisa Su, asserting the Radeon VII was always destined for a gaming desktop after her CES unveiling at the start of the year.
 And that was also where she set out her stall for the new Radeon GPU: to take on Nvidia’s RTX 2080, and even try and beat it.